zeroluck/docs/sources/articles/oxray.md

 [TOC]

 ## Overview

-oxAuth LifeRay plugin is used to authenticate and auto-log users from Gluu Server into LifeRay with the same credentials.
+The oxAuth LifeRay plugin is used to authenticate and auto-log users from Gluu Server into LifeRay with the same credentials.
 It is built on top of oxAuth, the OpenID Connect provider by Gluu.

-oxAuth plugin intercepts any attempt to login from anywhere in the LifeRay and redirects the request and the user to an oxAuth server where the identification takes place.
-If the user has authorized the server to share some of his basic information with oxAuth plugin, the user will be redirected back to the LifeRay CMS automatically logged in.
+The oxAuth plugin intercepts any attempt to login from anywhere in the LifeRay and redirects the request and the user to an oxAuth server where the identification takes place, actually.
+If the user has authorized the server to share some of his basic information with the oxAuth plugin, the user will be redirected back to the LifeRay CMS, and logged in, automatically.

 The goal of this project is to use the LifeRay CMS as the basis for an organizational personal data store service.

-Note: This plugin doesn't support auto-user creation from information supplied from oxAuth Plugin.
-But it can be implemented by extending plugin.
+Note: This plugin does not support auto-user creation from information supplied by the oxAuth Plugin.
+Instead, it can be implemented by extending the plugin.

 ## Deployment

-Plugin is provided in 2 variant maven and ant.
-You can either use maven or liferay-plugin-sdk to build and deploy as standard liferay hot deployable war.
+The plugin is provided in two variants--[Maven][maven] and [Ant][ant].
+You can either use Maven or the LifeRay lugin SDK to build and deploy as standard LifeRay hot deployable war.

 ### Deploying WAR file using Maven